A Month with Mango (Windows Phone 7.5)

 (20 June 2012) I was disheartened to learn that Nokia decided to orphan my phone a couple days after writing this.
 I feel quite shortchanged to be honest and this stems from complicity between Microsoft and Nokia.
 As the following discussion shows I was very impressed by Mango 7.5 but found that there are some shortcomings.
 When I purchased this phone I deliberately acquired what was the best WP7.5 phone available.
 Little did I know its days were already numbered and with the announcement of WP8, existing Lumia’s will not have an upgrade path.
 I have never participated in such an intentionally orphaned platform before and feel shortchanged for having made a commitment to give WP a chance.
 Apparently Nokia was aware on shipping that future version soy the OS would not be supportable on its shipping hardware.
 They are selling hardware today that will not run the current software in a few short months.
 As a consumer – shame on Nokia.
 I gave them a chance but honestly feel that they have not done the same for me.
 Nokia got my €450, but it is the last they will get from me.

-User experience is a combination of the hardware, the software and interaction between these and the user him or herself.
-I will attempt to address my thoughts to this in sequence.
+User experience is a combination of the hardware, the software, and the interaction between these and the user himself or herself.
+I will attempt to address my thoughts on this in sequence.
 Suffice it to say at the outset, I am very impressed and find that there is a fine balance between positives and negatives.

 Hardware – The Nokia Lumia 800